Alphabetic numeral system: Distinguishing numeral-phrases from text

 The direction of numerals follows the writing system's direction.
-Writing is from left to right in Greek, Coptic, Ethiopic, Ghotic, Armenian, Georgian, Glagolitic, and Cyrillic alphabetic numerals along with Shirakatsi's notation.
+Writing is from left to right in Greek, Coptic, Ethiopic, Gothic, Armenian, Georgian, Glagolitic, and Cyrillic alphabetic numerals along with Shirakatsi's notation.
 Right-to-left writing is found in Hebrew and Syriac alphabetic numerals, Arabic abjad numerals, and Fez numerals.

 Fractions

 Unit fractions

 Unit fractions were a method to express fractions.
 In Greek alphabetic notation, unit fractions were indicated with the denominator – alphabetic numeral sign – followed by small accents or strokes placed to the right of a numeral, known as a keraia (ʹ).
 Therefore, γʹ indicated one third, δʹ one fourth, and so on.
 These fractions were additive and were also known as Egyptian fractions.